simonsupercool/qfunk/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 This package is intended as a broad repository for quantum information related code.
-As such any contribution that meets this criteria are welcome:
+As such any contribution that meets this criteria are welcome.
+If you wish to contribute:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/HowCouldYouHaveNotDoneThisAlready`)